-Acoustic disturbance is identified as a potential impact on cetaceans with acoustic deterrents a potential continual source of anthropogenic noise in Shetland waters.
+Acoustic disturbance is identified as a potential impact on cetaceans, with acoustic deterrents a potential continual source of anthropogenic noise in Shetland waters.
 Acoustic deterrents are used on finfish farms within many voes and sounds within Shetland, but are not normally licensed in areas where potential impact on cetaceans are highlighted, such as Yell Sound and adjacent to Melby Sound.
 Fish farm numbers are currently stable.
 Noise from shipping will be greatest in the busiest areas of Shetland which are Scalloway and Lerwick harbours and their approaches.
 The potential growth of the marine renewables sector has the potential to introduce a new source of marine noise in the future, both during construction and operation phases.
 In addition, there has been increased interest for seismic surveys for oil and gas within the Shetland Marine Region, which could introduce new sources of noise to the marine environment.

-In Shetland 47 strandings of cetaceans have been recorded from 2010-2015, with stranding records too low, and due to the non-systematic nature of recording, it is not possible to identify any trends.
+In Shetland 47 strandings of cetaceans have been recorded from 2010-2015.
+Due to the low number of strandings records, and to the non-systematic nature of recording, it is not possible to identify any trends.
 The most common species recorded as strandings are; harbour porpoise (10), Rissos dolphins (9), long-finned pilot whales (7), Atlantic white-sided dolphins (6) and stripped dolphins (5).
-There are also stranding records of killer whales, pygmy sperm whales, sperm whales, white beaked dolphins and minke over this time period.
+There are also stranding records of killer whales, pygmy sperm whales, sperm whales, white beaked dolphins and minke whales over this time period.

-Of the stranding records from 2010-2015, the cause of stranding is not known in 70% of cases (33), natural causes account for 28% (13) of strandings and entanglement accounted for just one stranding record (2%)- a minke whale entangled in creels in 2014.
-In addition a humpback whale is known to have become entangled in creels in 2010 and is presumed to have died, although it was not recovered1.
+Of the stranding records from 2010-2015, the cause of stranding is not known in 70% of cases (33), natural causes account for 28% (13) of strandings and entanglement accounted for just one stranding